EsmaeiliSajjad/Automation-software-for-Reaxus-HPLC-pump/README.md

 Fig. 1: Testing developed software for automation of HPLC Pump.
 <a name="2"></a>
 # LabView Code
-LabView computer coding software is used here to write the suitable code for pump control.
-Since the instrument is connected via USB to the computer, there is no need for furthur configuration to define the pump.
+LabView computer coding software is used here to write suitable code for pump control.
+Since the instrument is connected via USB to the computer, there is no need for further configuration to define the pump.
 The following figure shows a part of the developed code.

 <img src="https://user-images.githubusercontent.com/108043716/177029063-94d9abe3-f0cf-40d3-a0e6-abc7f6dd3895.png" width="900" />
 Fig. 2: LabView code for the automation software including control, monitor, and store data in formatted data file.